 Researchers discovered that a couple of deep muscles in your abdomen and lower back need to contract to support your spine.
-When they work correctly, you’re much less likely to suffer back pain.
+You’re much less likely to suffer back pain when they work correctly.
 The bad news is that these muscles turn off every time you suffer back pain and don’t automatically turn on again.
 This muscle inhibition leaves your back at risk of injury.

-However, the good news is that you can quickly retrain these deep muscles in your abdomen, and lower back.
+The chance of lower back pain (LBP) recurrence within one year reduces significantly.
+However, the good news is that you can quickly retrain these deep muscles in your abdomen and lower back.
 The most effective retraining method is via real-time ultrasound.
-The chance of lower back pain (LBP) recurrence within one year reduces significantly.

 For more information, please get in touch with your PhysioWorks physiotherapist.